prodigyfinance/ml2p/README.rst

 Design goals:

+* support the full machine learning lifecyle
-* specialises in supporting custom feature engineering
+* support custom feature engineering
+* support building custom models in Python
 * provide reproducible training and deployment of models
-* offer complete control of the Docker image and code used for training and serving models
+* support the use of customised base Docker images for training and deployment

 Concretely it provides a command line interface and a Python library to assist
 with: